tchamalsha/Equation-solver/README.md

-# This is an equation solver.
-This can solve 2 equations with 2 variables.
+# This can be used to solve the equation with two unknown variables.